 However, trouble brews for Isaac when he ends up walking into an icy lake, determined to commit suicide.
 He’s saved by Billy though but it’s certainly a scare.
 Isaac is smart, but he doesn’t have much money and with his father sick, things certainly look bleak for them.

 His sister, Lee, was actually Billy’s girlfriend but she’s moved to New York and married someone wealthy; a real kick in the teeth for Isaac.

 While Del heads out on a date with Grace, getting hot and heavy over at her place, the pair are broken up by a call about a bar fight.
-This fight happens to be between Novick and Billy, with the latter on the floor with a gun to his back.
+This fight happens to be between Billy and a disgruntled boy from college, unhappy that Billy has a scholarship.
+Billy defends himself though, but unfortunately ends up on the floor with a gun to his back when Novick jumps un,

-A video from the scene certainly doesn’t look good so Harris takes immediate action.
+A video from the scene certainly doesn’t look good for Novick, confirming the self-defence, so Harris takes immediate action.
 He fires Novick, forcing him to hand over his gun and go home.
 Billy meanwhile, is taken away in handcuffs.